learn-co-curriculum/phase-1-welcome-what-to-expect/README.md

 1. START: You don't know what the road to knowledge looks like.

-2. SECOND: You now know what the road looks like, and subsequently you know you're rather far from your end-goal.
+2. SECOND: You've learned what the road looks like, and consequently you know you're rather far from your end goal.

-3. THIRD: Getting to the goal via the road, acknowledging an increase in knowledge along the way.
+3. THIRD: You're working toward the goal via the road, acknowledging an increase in knowledge along the way.

-4. GOAL: You got to the goal and moved on to other roads!
-You also took the knowledge with you!
+4. GOAL: You got to the goal and moved on to other roads, taking the knowledge with you!

 ### The Emotional Journey of Creating Anything Great